TLINDEN/Quietly-Confident/README.md

 the static site.
 Just point some webserver, lighty or apache or whatever else you have at hands, to the *public_html/* directory and that's it.

+The daemon mode maintains a pidfile in the working directory, usually named *qc.pid* (can be changed in config file).
+You can also specify the working directory as the second commandline parameter, which maybe required if you want to run it from a system startup script.
+An example startup script fro FreeBSD is contained in the source directory.
+If you're using some other non-*BSD unix-mimicking OS, you've got to write your own startup script. sorry.

 # What kind of weird name is this for a static site generator?

 In case if you wonder why I named the tool **Quietly Confidence**: in